 TENT: Theatre Entrepreneurs' Network and Training Program

-TENT (Theatre Entrepreneurs’ Network and Training) was created in 2014 by The Toronto Fringe Festival to address a growing need in theatre training: how to actually make theatre happen.
+The TENT (Theatre Entrepreneurs’ Network and Training) Program was created in 2014 by The Toronto Fringe Festival to address a growing need in theatre training: how to actually make theatre happen.

 TENT invests in the future of arts and culture in Toronto by creating, training, and cultivating community.
 We equip emerging artists with the skills and human connections to empower them to create meaningful art from informed perspectives, and on their own terms.
 Participating in TENT will connect you to your peers, deepen your relationship to your work, support what you want to build, and clarify your understanding of existing systems.